Homeschooling pros versus the cons?

 Now that we’ve taken a look at the pros, there are some very real cons to homeschooling.

 - It can be utterly exhausting.
 This is especially true if you have babies, toddlers, preschoolers and extra hard if you’re lacking in sleep.

 - You’re not a patient person.
 I will be honest and say patience is something I’m getting better at over time, but it takes a lot of practice and we all have different levels of patience within us.

-- Your family and/or friends will not understand your reasons for homeschooling.
-You will have to defend your choices.
+- Family and/or friends will not understand your reasons for homeschooling.
+You’ll likely have to defend your choices, multiple times.

 - You’ll have to spend quite a bit of time planning and researching curriculum or book choices for home education.
 There isn’t a one curriculum suits all like what they do with public schools.
 Your freedom in how you educate your kids is also extra work trying to find the right resources.
 This is especially true once you start homeschooling because you’re new to it all.
 It took me a couple of months of online reading to learn about the different homeschooling styles (Charlotte Mason, Unschooling, Christian, Secular, Waldorf, Montessori just to name a few!).

 - It will take you a time to learn how to homeschool and what your kids learning styles are.
-It might take weeks or months to get into a rhythm.
+Often it take weeks or months to get into a rhythm.